rwth-afu/raspager-proxy/README.md

-# raspager-proxy
+# DAPNET Proxy
-A proxy service implementation to bridge a connection to a DAPNET master server with a connection to a raspager server.
+A proxy service implementation to bridge a connection to a DAPNET master server with a connection to a legacy raspager server.
 All messages received from the frontend server are forwarded to the backend server and vice versa.
+Use this proxy only for legacy raspager devices that do not support connecting to the DAPNET master server natively (like C9000).

 ## How to build
 This project uses maven to build.
 You can either build it with a maven-capable IDE or from the command line via `mvn package` if you have maven installed.

-This will create two jar files: _raspager-proxy-version.jar_ and _raspager-proxy-version-jar-with-dependencies.jar_.
+This will create two jar files: _dapnet-proxy-version.jar_ and _dapnet-proxy-version-jar-with-dependencies.jar_.
 The first file contains just the program and all dependencies must be present in the classpath when starting.
-The second file also contains all required dependencies and it can be used for starting the service right away.
+The second file contains all required dependencies and it can be used for starting the service right away.

 ## Configuration and running the service
-The proxy service expects a configuration file _RaspagerProxy.properties_ with the following contents:
+The proxy service expects a configuration file _proxy.properties_ with the following contents:

 ```
 # Time to sleep in milliseconds before attempting a reconnect.
 Set to 0 to disable automatic reconnecting.